Published on: 2025-07-04

 Valued at about 2.60 USD, the Omani rial is protected by a dollar peg and Oman's conservative fiscal policies.

-Though dependent on hydrocarbons, Oman has diversified gradually and maintained confidence in its currency through strong external reserves and moderate inflation.
+Although dependent on hydrocarbons, Oman has diversified gradually and maintained confidence in its currency through strong external reserves and moderate inflation.

-Despite limited natural resources, the Jordanian dinar maintains a solid value of roughly 1.41 USD thanks to prudent monetary strategy and its fixed link to the U.S. dollar.
+Despite limited natural resources, the Jordanian dinar maintains a solid value of roughly 1.41 USD thanks to a prudent monetary strategy and its fixed link to the U.S. dollar.

 Foreign aid, remittances, and tight central bank control provide critical support for the dinar's purchasing power.